 HMNZS Otago – P148

-HMNZS Otago is a Protector-class offshore patrol vessel.
+HMNZS Otago is a Protector-fleet offshore patrol vessel.
 It is one of our Navy's two Offshore Patrol Vessels (OPVs).
 The ships are designed for maritime surveillance, supply and support and patrol missions around New Zealand’s 15,000-kilometre coast, the southern ocean and into the Pacific.